Support our work by becoming our Patron! Learn More

 BEEF

 • Fresh meat must be hung to allow it to become tender.
-The colour darkens after it has been hung.
+The color darkens after it has been hung.

 • Lean meat should be bright red, with small flecks or fat interspersed in the muscle (marbled)

-• Fat should be firm, brittle in texture, creamy white in colour and odourless.
+• Fat should be firm, brittle in texture, creamy white, and odorless.

 VEAL

-• Flesh should be pale, pink, firm, not soft or flabby.
+• The flesh should be pale, pink, firm, not soft or flabby.

 • Cut surfaces should be moist.